rabblerouser/docs/README.md

 ## Rabble Rouser Domain Concepts

 This is one attempt to document Rabble Rouser's domain language.
 We're using a tool called [concept maps](http://cmap.ihmc.us/docs/theory-of-concept-maps).
 Concept maps only document the language we use and the relationship between concepts, they are not meant to describe behaviour of a system.
-Concept maps can help us ensure our understandings of the fundamental concepts in our domain are the same.
+Concept maps can help us ensure we all have the same understanding of the fundamental concepts in our domain.

 ![Rabble Rouser Concept Map](./concept_map.png "Rabble Rouser Concept Map")